Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 ##### Other Vitamins

 For what the motor needs (not the ESC), there are a couple vitamins of particular note:
-Shaft collar
+- Shaft collar
 Bearings
-Permanent magnets
+- Permanent magnets
-“Drive magnets” - magnets whose magnetic fields will be used to spin the rotor “Halbach magnets” - magnets whose magnetic fields will be used to concentrate the magnetic fields of the drive magnets in a [Halbach array](https://en.wikipedia.org/wiki/Halbach_array) (basically black magic)
+- " Drive magnets"  - magnets whose magnetic fields will be used to spin the rotor
+- " Halbach magnets"  - magnets whose magnetic fields will be used to concentrate the magnetic fields of the drive magnets in a [Halbach array](https://en.wikipedia.org/wiki/Halbach_array) (basically black magic)
-“Sensor magnets” - small magnets offset from the drive magnets and which have the same polarity so as to be read by the Hall effect sensors
+- " Sensor magnets"  - small magnets offset from the drive magnets and which have the same polarity so as to be read by the Hall effect sensors
-Bolts
+- Bolts
-Hex Nuts
+- Hex Nuts
-(optional) Square nuts
+- (optional) Square nuts
-Shaft
+- Shaft
-Copper wire
+- Copper wire

-Other than this, it’s all 3D printed.
+I know I just listed a good bit but other than this, it’s all 3D printed.
 Well, part of the coils is laser cut acrylic, but it’s designed to be 3D printed.
 There is not really anything all that exceptional regarding the modeling or design of these parts themselves (other than the Everybolt & Everynut)... they just sort of are modeled to match the real thing without creativity.

 #### Rotor

 ##### The Rotor’s Jobs & Purposes